 Metoclopramide is a medication that vets often prescribe to help dogs with nausea, hairballs and acid reflux.
 This conditions can be very uncomfortable for your dog and can lead to more serious problems.

 When using this medication for nausea you should still attempt to treat the underlying cause of the symptom.
-This medication will only provide temporary relief by acting directly on the brain to prevent the uneasy feeling.
+This medication will only provide temporary relief by acting directly with the brain to prevent the uneasy feeling.

 It can also be given to help improve digestive track issues such as not passing hairballs or some foods by normalizing the stomach contractions and acids.

-This will help things move in the right direction and will prevent acids and worse, being forced back into the stomach and up the esophagus.
+This will help things move in the right direction and will prevent acids and worse being forced back into the stomach and up the esophagus.

 Depending on what your dog is prescribed metoclopramide for, he may need additional treatments to remedy an underlying cause.

 You should always look to your vet for instructions on how much of a medication to give to your pet.
 It can very though the recommended dosage is 0.1-0.2mg per pound of body weight given every 6-8 hours.

 This medication is only short-lasting, meaning it can and should be given multiple times throughout the day.
 If you miss a dose you should give it to your dog as soon as possible – unless it is almost time for the next dose, in which case skip the missed dose entirely.